-After intrastate (within Alaska) travel
+After intrastate (within Alaska) travel to communities on the road system

-There are no testing mandates for intrastate (within Alaska) travel, and each area is already screening daily.
+There are no testing mandates for intrastate (within Alaska) travel on the road system or on the Alaska Marine Highway system, and each Forestry area is screening employees daily.
 However, Alaska residents traveling within the state will now have the option of free testing at the airport sites, to prevent bringing the virus into our small communities.
 Employees may use this free testing at their own discretion.
 If they receive a positive test result, or if they have symptoms or have had a suspected or confirmed exposure, see the section "Steps to follow when an employee has symptoms or is notified of a positive COVID test" and "Return-to-Work Flowcharts."
 Areas should continue doing screening as usual, including screening of recently demobilized employees returning to their home area.